-SUBJECT TO COMPLETION, DATED May 8, 2006
+SUBJECT TO COMPLETION DATED AUGUST 9 2006

-PROSPECTUS

-872,497 Shares

-Common Stock
+2,468,748 Shares Common Stock

-This prospectus relates to 872,497 shares of our common stock that may be offered for resale by the selling stockholders named in this prospectus.
+This prospectus relates to the resale from time to time of 2,000,000 shares of our common stock and up to 468,748 shares of our common stock that may be issued upon the exercise of warrants held by the selling stockholders named in this prospectus.
 No securities are being offered or sold by us pursuant to this prospectus.

-The selling stockholders acquired the shares of our common stock to which this prospectus relates directly from us in connection with (a) our acquisition of J. Percy For Marvin Richards, Ltd. and affiliated companies and (b) our sale of shares to three of the principals of Winlit Group, Ltd. We will not receive any of the proceeds from the sale of shares of our common stock by the selling stockholders.
+The selling stockholders acquired 1,500,000 shares of our common stock and warrants to purchase 375,000 shares of our common stock directly from us in a private placement.
+The selling stockholders also acquired 500,000 shares of our common stock from a shareholder in a private transaction.
+We will not receive any of the proceeds from the sale of shares of our common stock by the selling stockholders, but we will receive proceeds as a result of any exercise of the warrants for cash.

-Our common stock is traded on the Nasdaq National Market under the symbol "GIII."
-The last reported sale price of our common stock on The Nasdaq National Market on May 5,2006 was \$9.90 per share.
+Our common stock is quoted on The Nasdaq Global Market under the symbol "GIII."
+The last reported sale price of our common stock on The Nasdaq Global Market on August 8, 2006 was \$10.07 per share.

-The selling stockholders may sell their shares of our common stock from time to time on The Nasdaq National Market or otherwise, in one or more transactions at fixed prices, at prevailing market rates at the time of sale or at prices negotiated with purchasers.
+The selling stockholders may sell their shares of our common stock from time to time on The Nasdaq Global Market or otherwise, in one or more transactions at fixed prices, at prevailing market rates at the time of sale or at prices negotiated with purchasers.
 The selling stockholders will be responsible for any commissions or discounts due to brokers or dealers.
 We will pay substantially all expenses of registration of the shares of our common stock to which this prospectus relates.